Intermittent Fasting and Diabetes: Is It Safe?

 The Risks Are Higher

 Hypoglycemia.
 Without food intake, background (basal) insulin continues to lower blood sugar.
 If basal insulin doses are not adjusted, dangerous hypoglycemia can occur during fasting.
-A study of Ramadan fasting in Type 1 diabetes found that hypoglycemic events increased significantly during fasting periods (Hassanein et al., 2017).
+The EPIDIAR study, which tracked people with diabetes across 13 countries through Ramadan, recorded severe hypoglycemia in Type 1 diabetes at 0.14 episodes per person per month during the fast against 0.03 per month at other times (Salti et al., 2004).

 Diabetic ketoacidosis (DKA).
 If insulin doses are reduced too aggressively to prevent hypoglycemia, the body can enter a state of ketoacidosis, where blood becomes dangerously acidic.
 DKA is a medical emergency that can be fatal.